MosesSupposes/Case-Aid-Companion/README.md

 - Add a changelog 🗒
 - Deploy 🚀
 - Auto-populate the next "From" input with the value of the last "To" input.

+# Bugs

+- Fix the bug that's described in this scenario: A user fills in the Destination Inputs at least once and a total distance is computed.
+The user then undos that last calculation(s) however many times until there are no calculations left and the total distance is zero.
+The user then presses the "Next Destination" button and the total distance should still be zero, but instead gets set to whatever the last value that was calculated was.